The Art of Keeping Calm

 Reading time: 15 minutes

-This article featured in our Summer Journal which can be found here.
+This article featured in our Summer Journal.

 When the news broke on 11 March that Tom Hanks had contracted Covid-19, many people in the US had been expecting the country would be spared from an outbreak of the scale seen elsewhere in the world(1).
 Hearing he had succumbed awoke many people in America to the reality of the pandemic.
 That Hanks was on the other side of the world in Australia, and was just one of tens of thousands of people already infected, was irrelevant.
 He was a well-liked celebrity that many people felt close to.
 If he could get ill, what chance do the rest of us have?
 When the dust settles, this might not be viewed as a key turning point in America’s response to the coronavirus pandemic.
 However, as an anecdote, it offers an insight into the role behavioural biases, emotions and storytelling have played in shaping our understanding and reaction to the virus – often at odds with the science.